 As the title ‘British Motorcycle club of Tasmania’ suggests, we appreciate and predominantly run British bikes.
 This doesn’t mean you HAVE to ride one to join.
 A mere appreciation is all you need to join in the fun and friendship that comes from being a member of Tasmania’s premier motorcycling club.
 We welcome anyone with a passion for Brit Iron.
 You don’t have to be British either.

 There’s a wide range of Brit bikes, and others, represented at any run.
 Old and new, sports, cruiser, café racer, vintage, to name a few.

 BMCT is officially* the most knowledgeable club in the world concerning motorcycling with an incredible brains trust of curmudgeonly road warriors to keep you on two wheels.
 If you have a question about motorcycles there’s someone here who knows the answer. (*not at all official)

 Want to join?
 Of course you do.
-Hit the request button just there, up, to the right and send an email.
-Or just turn up to the next ride or meeting and say ‘How do I join this mob?’
+Click HERE to fill in our membership application or just turn up to the next ride or meeting and say ‘How do I join this mob?’